 HIPAA Compliance for Solo Therapists in Miami, Florida — 2026 Guide

 Florida is the #3 state for HIPAA complaints filed with OCR.
-This guide covers what solo therapists in Miami must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in Florida.
+This guide covers what solo therapists in Miami must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in Florida, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $38,000